top of page

 About Wise Productions Ltd

 In 2023, the arts industry felt as though it was at breaking point.
 After years of funding cuts, job losses, and debts carried over from COVID, the sector was further impacted by the effects of Brexit on the international arts community, alongside ongoing political turmoil and increasing self-censorship.
 At the same time, highly skilled mid-career freelancers were leaving the industry in search of stable employment and secure incomes in other sectors.
-Even casual barista roles became highly competitive, with professional artists holding PhDs, working minimum wage jobs to stay afloat, perfecting latte art by day and composing by night.
+After over a decade within the arts, Rachel still struggled to understand how to support the graduates entering the sector - let alone how to seek work herself, other than through recommendations.

-Rachel felt it was important to make sense of this moment- to document and better understand the UK performing arts sector during a critical period of change.
+Rachel felt that it was important to make sense of this time of transtion in the arts- to document and better understand the UK performing arts sector during a critical period of change and to more importantly understand how this impacts individuals.
 This led to the research and development of a documentary film exploring the industry from the perspectives of both freelance practitioners and organisations, to understand - why is the sector’s ecosystem in crisis, and what can be done to support its future?

-At a time of increasing investment in technology and AI-led research and development within the arts, alongside continued reductions in funding for individual practitioners, we observed that self-producing within the current landscape has become fast-paced, competitive, and often short-term.
-Yet artists are still being told to ‘put on a show’ as a solution to develop their careers, without being offered routes for investment development or sustainable funding opportunities.
+Our research revealed that we were at a time of increasing investment in technology and AI-led research and development within the arts, alongside continued reductions in funding for individual practitioners- we observed that self-producing within the current landscape has become fast-paced, competitive, and often short-term.
+Yet artists are still being told to ‘put on a show’ as a solution to develop their careers, without being offered routes for investment development or sustainable funding opportunities- let alone any understanding of the increasing cost of living crisis and how that impacts freelancers who, with unstable lower incomes, are of the most effected within soceity.
+Routes for funding across the sector are unclear and apart from ACE grants, there are limited opportunites, placing the expectation on the artists to fundraise.
 There is limited capacity for sustained planning or long-term development beyond an initial production run, and investment is frequently tied to measurable impact quantified through data and statistics.

 While the arts sector has continually adapted- collecting audience data and evidencing impact, we have experienced first-hand that the value of creative work extends far beyond a single run, numbers of clicks or a set of metrics.
 Lasting impact lies in the people, the process, and the long-term development of investing in ideas.
 It is this sustained investment that enables meaningful growth and lasting cultural contribution to society, our research shows that it’s also often the longer term invested productions that offer greater financial returns, as well as contributing as a soft power on the global cultural stage.

 Wise Productions believes it is vital to prioritise the long-term development of human-centred narratives and creative practices by investing more in people.
-Guided by research and data provided by Freelancers Make Theatre Work, we identified a significant gap: funding for individual artists is often limited in scale, restricting opportunities for sustained development, long-term collaboration, and the creation of ambitious, large-scale work.
+Guided by research and data provided by Freelancers Make Theatre Work, through the research for the documentary film Shaping The Arts, we identified a significant gap: funding for individual artists is often limited in scale, restricting opportunities for sustained development, long-term collaboration, and the creation of ambitious, large-scale work.

 1. Established mid-career artists expanding their practice